-The Java client provides a job worker that takes care of polling for available jobs and allows you to focus on writing code to handle the activated jobs.
+The Java client provides a job worker that handles polling for available jobs.
+This allows you to focus on writing code to handle the activated jobs.

 pollInterval milliseconds and then polls for

-- when a poll did not activate any jobs, it waits for
+- If a poll did not activate any jobs, it waits for

 pollIntervalmilliseconds and then polls for more jobs.

-- when a poll activated jobs, the worker submits each job to the job handler.
+- If a poll activated jobs, the worker submits each job to the job handler.

 maxJobsActive.
 The first time that happens, it will poll for more jobs.